-Springtime is finally upon us and with it come the capricious weather conditions that define the season.
+Springtime is almost upon us and with it come the capricious weather conditions that define the season.
 Mark Twain once said, “In the spring I have counted one hundred and thirty-six kinds of weather inside of four and twenty hours.”

 Here in the UK, spring weather so often described as “mixed” or “unpredictable” essentially includes anything from perfect hillwalking conditions with blue skies, sunshine and a cooling breeze to treacherous conditions laden with mud, stormy skies and gale-force winds.